feellgood/FeeLLGood/README.md

 It is developped by JC Toussaint & al.
 The code is being modified without any warranty it works.
 A dedicated website can be found [here][]
+We recommand to use branch master, other branches are experimental or work in progress.

 ### Dependencies